History of Jeopardy! in Timeline

 March 16, 2007: Three-Way Tie

-On March 16, 2007, a three-way (non-zero) tie for first place occurred on the syndicated version hosted by Trebek, when Scott Weiss, Jamey Kirby, and Anders Martinson all ended the game with $16,000.
+On March 16, 2007, a three-way (non-zero) tie for first place occurred on the syndicated version hosted by Trebek, between Scott Weiss, Jamey Kirby, and Anders Martinson, who all ended the game with $16,000.

 2008: Music Package Rearranged

-In 2008, the Jeopardy! music package was rearranged by Chris Bell Music & Sound Design.
+In 2008, the Jeopardy! music package was rearranged again, this time by Chris Bell Music & Sound Design.

-During GSN's 2009 Game Show Awards special, the song "Think!" was named "Best Game Show Theme Song".
+During GSN's 2009 Game Show Awards special, the Jeopardy! theme song "Think!" was named "Best Game Show Theme Song".

-In 2009, comedian Andy Richter achieved the highest single-day winnings in a Celebrity Jeopardy! tournament, finishing with $68,000 for his selected charity, the St. Jude Children's Research Hospital.
+In 2009, Andy Richter achieved the highest single-day winnings in a Celebrity Jeopardy! tournament, finishing with $68,000 for the St. Jude Children's Research Hospital.

-In February 2011, the IBM Challenge aired, featuring IBM's Watson computer facing off against Ken Jennings and Brad Rutter.
-Watson won both the first game and the overall match, winning the grand prize of $1 million.
+In February 2011, the IBM Challenge aired, featuring IBM's Watson computer competing against Ken Jennings and Brad Rutter in a two-game match.
+Watson won the grand prize of $1 million, which IBM divided between two charities.

-June 17, 2011: Trebek and Sajak Share Lifetime Achievement Award
+June 17, 2011: Trebek receives Lifetime Achievement Award

 On June 17, 2011, Alex Trebek shared the Lifetime Achievement Award with Pat Sajak at the 38th Annual Daytime Emmy Awards ceremony.

-September 20, 2011: Hall of Fame Added to Sony Pictures Studios Tour
+September 20, 2011: Jeopardy!
+Hall of Fame added to Sony Pictures Studios tour

-2011: Jennings wins second-place prize in IBM Challenge
+2011: Jennings wins second place in IBM Challenge

 In 2011, Ken Jennings won the $300,000 second-place prize in the IBM Challenge.

-In 2012, About.com praised the official Jeopardy! website for its comprehensive information, fun interactive elements, and humorous error page.
+In 2012, About.com praised the official Jeopardy! website for its comprehensive information and interactive elements.

 In 2013, Jeopardy! introduced another new set.